About Working Groups

 Fostering open industry collaboration to develop new industry platforms

-Companies looking to drive innovation and efficiencies within their own organizations are increasingly looking to external sources to advance new ideas.
+Companies, organizations, and individuals looking to drive innovation and efficiencies within industry are increasingly looking to external sources to advance new ideas.
 Commonly referred to as “open innovation,” this paradigm encourages collaboration across organizational boundaries, and is often practiced in the open source community.
-Eclipse Working Groups allow organizations to combine the best practices of open source development with a set of services required for open innovation, enabling organizations to foster industry collaborations.
+Working groups allow organizations to combine the best practices of open source development with a set of services required for open innovation, enabling organizations to foster industry collaborations.

-- help improve the supply chain of software development tools in a particular industry
+- help improve the supply chain of software development tools, frameworks, and runtimes in a particular industry

-- create a new technology platform that increases interoperability among organizations and technologies
+- create new technology platforms that increases interoperability among organizations and technologies

 Good governance controlling how decisions are made, policies are set and disputes resolved is important for any successful collaboration.

-The Eclipse Foundation, a not-for-profit corporation, is governed by a set of bylaws, agreements, and policies that ensure a vendor-neutral governance model for Working Group collaborations.
+The Eclipse Foundation, a not-for-profit corporation, is governed by a set of Bylaws, agreements, and policies, including antitrust and intellectual property management policies, that ensure a vendor-neutral governance model for working group collaborations.

-All entities in a Working Group participate based on their contributions and merit.
-No one individual or organization has any special status or veto.
+All entities in a working group participate based strictly on their contributions and merit.
+Working groups are able to define rights based on membership within a working group.
+This ensures that no one individual or organization has any special status or veto.